AugmenTab/mythic/README.md

 ### Compendia

-All of the compendia that come included with this system.
-Unimplemented compendia are *italicized.*. **Development on some Compendia will rely on as-of-yet unimplemented features or bug fixes, and thus won't be introduced until those dependencies are resolved.**
+All of the compendia that come included with this system. **Development on some Compendia will rely on as-of-yet unimplemented features or bug fixes, and thus won't be introduced until those dependencies are resolved.**

+Available Compendium Packs:
+* Item
+  * UNSC - AERIAL GEAR
+  * UNSC - CARRYING DEVICES
+  * UNSC - CHEMICAL AND RADIOLOGICAL WEAPONS
+  * UNSC - COMPUTING AND COMMUNICATIONS
+  * UNSC - ELECTRONIC WARFARE
+  * UNSC - GENERAL
+  * UNSC - HELMET AND FACIAL EQUIPMENT
+  * UNSC - MEDICAL
+  * UNSC - SENSORS
+  * UNSC - SURVIVAL
+  * COVENANT - CARRYING DEVICES
+  * COVENANT - CHEMICAL AND RADIOLOGICAL WEAPONS
+  * COVENANT - COMPUTING AND COMMUNICATIONS
+  * COVENANT - DEPLOYABLE EQUIPMENT
+  * COVENANT - HELMET AND FACIAL EQUIPMENT
+  * COVENANT - MEDICAL EQUIPMENT
+  * COVENANT - OTHER

+Upcoming Compendium Packs:
 * Actor
     * *Bestiary - Covenant*
     * *Bestiary - Flood*